Pistos/remoteku/README.md

 Two daemons need to be running: the backend and the frontend.

-Start the backend (from the root of the repository):
+Start the backend (from the root of the repository, and within the Python virtual environment):

     ./start-server.sh